North Korea says its attempt to put another spy satellite into orbit has failed

-North Korea launched a rocket likely carrying its second military spy satellite on Monday night, hours after its announcement of a plan to put a satellite into orbit drew strong rebukes from its neighbors.
+The North's official Korean Central News Agency said it launched a spy satellite aboard a new rocket at its main northwestern space center.
+But KCNA said the rocket blew up during a first-stage flight soon after liftoff due to a suspected engine problem.

-South Korea's Joint Chiefs of Staff said it detected a launch trajectory believed to be of a spy satellite fired from the North's main space center in the northeast at 10:44 p.m. on Monday.
+Earlier Monday, North Korea had notified Japan’s coast guard about its plans to launch “a satellite rocket,” with a warning to exercise caution in the waters between the Korean Peninsula and China and east of the main Philippine island of Luzon during a launch window from Monday through June 3.

-The Joint Chiefs of Staff said in a statement that a North Korean rocket was launched in a southern direction off the Korean Peninsula's west coast.
-It said four minutes after the launch, many fragments were spotted in the waters.
-It said South Korean and U.S. intelligence authorities were analyzing whether the launch was successful.
+South Korea’s Joint Chiefs of Staff later said it detected a launch trajectory believed to be of a spy satellite fired from the North’s main space center at 10:44 p.m. on Monday.
+Four minutes later, many fragments were spotted in the waters, it said.

-Earlier Monday, North Korea had notified Japan’s coast guard about its plans to launch “a satellite rocket” during a launch window from Monday through June 3.
+Japanese Prime Minister’s Office earlier issued a missile alert for the island of Okinawa following North Korea’s launch.
+The alert was lifted soon after.

-Japanese Prime Minister’s Office lifted a missile alert issued for the island of Okinawa following North Korea’s launch, saying that the missile was believed not to be headed for its region.
+Japan’s NHK public television earlier reported that an image captured by a camera in northeastern China showed an orange light in the sky and then an apparent explosion a moment later.

 North Korea sent its first military reconnaissance satellite into orbit in November last year as part of efforts to build a space-based surveillance network to cope with what it calls increasing U.S.-led military threats.
 North Korean leader Kim Jong Un later told a ruling party meeting that the country would launch three additional military spy satellites in 2024.